dreamcatcher-tech/dev.to/blog-posts/anonymous-coding/anonymous-coding.md

 https://github.blog/2020-02-20-2019-transparency-report/

 Github allows pulling code anonymously, so rely on publication of your repo url, the clone with collaborators thru tor

-## Receiving funds

-Set up an android based wallet, with full privacy on.
-These funds will be managed by the central chain

-## Bastions

 Bastions are isolated networks of operation.
 There is no cross over between these networks, and no knowledge inside each one of any others.
 Any bastion breach should not affect any other in any way.
 They all draw on a common codebase, from the Core.
 This allows running each corporate venture on an entirely isolated set of infrastructure.